 Your detractor customers

-The reality is that you have way more passive customers than promoters or detractors.
-All three kinds are important to your HVAC business’ success and growth.
-Your customer retention plan needs to include all of them.
+The reality is that you have way more passive customers than promoters or detractors, but all 3 types impact your bottom line one way or another.
+Therefore, your customer retention plan needs to include all of them.
 But we need to give special attention to your plan for addressing passive customers because companies mostly ignore them.
 Your plan for how to keep customers happy this year depends on making a difference with this big slice of your customer pie.

 Passive customers have no loyalty to your business, brand, or service, and that is dangerous for your bottom line.

 Passive customers are patient.
 They’re cooperative when you interact with them.
 They don’t make noise or cause problems with negative online reviews.
 On the flip side, they don’t advocate for you.
 They don’t positively impact your business with a good review or word of mouth to friends or family.They’re vulnerable.
 They’re just as likely to call a competitor as you the next time they need HVAC service.
 They’re so quiet and unassuming, you won’t even hear them leave.
 The point is, you can’t count on them coming back this year.

 What would it take for a passive customer to bail on you?
 Not much — a tiny break on the price, a little nudge at the right time from a competitor, or some insignificant difference in the offering of the HVAC business down the street, and they’re gone.